OluwadareLab/HiCForecast/README.md

     * `--early_stoppage_epochs`: The number of epochs to wait before validation imporvement happens to terminate training with early stoppage.
 HiCForecast default is 5.
     * `--early_stoppage_start`: Epoch from which to start applying early stoppage.
 HiCForecast default is 400 (effectively early stoppage was not used).
     * `--loss`: The loss function used in training.
 Choices include: `single_channel_L1_no_vgg`, `single_channel_default_VGG`, `single_channel_MSE_no_vgg`, `single_channel_MSE_VGG`, and `single_channel_L1_VGG`.
 HiCForecast default is `single_channel_L1_no_vgg`.
+    * `--val_gt_path`: The path to the ground truth for the validation file.
+    * `--val_file_index_path`: The path to the file index for the validation file, which was generated in the Data Preprocessing step.
     * `--cut_off`: Indicates the presence of data normalization by cuting off all values obove max_HiC and then normalizing into the range [0, 1].
 Switch the argument to `--no_cut_off` to turn off the this normalization feature.
 HiCForecast default includes the `--cut_off` argument.
     * `--dynamics`: Indicates the presence of the routing module and dynamic aspect of the architecture.
 Switch the argument to `--no_dynamics` to turn off the routing module and dynamic aspect of the architecture.
 HiCForecast default includes the `--dynamics` argument.
     * `--max_cut_off`: Indicates that data normalization will happen by dividing by the maximum of the input data instead of by HiC_max.
 Switch this argument to `--no_max_cut_off` to turn off this feature.
 HiCForecast default includes the `--no_max_cut_off` argument.